Hieromon/AutoConnect/mkdocs/adcpcontrol.md

 ## Captive portal timeout control

-Once AutoConnect has entered the captive portal state due to the above conditions, it will not exit until a WiFi connection can be established.
-(But that is the default behavior)

-The Sketch can abort the [AutoConnect::begin](api.md#begin) by setting the captive portal timeout and returns control to Sketch.
+Once AutoConnect has entered the captive portal state due to the above conditions, the default behavior is that [AutoConnect::begin](api.md#begin) will not exit until a WiFi connection is established.
+Captive portal timeout control prevents AutoConnect from blocking the Sketch progress.
+The Sketch can abort AutoConnect::begin and returns control to the Sketch.

 AutoConnect has two parameters for timeout control.
-One is a timeout value used when trying to connect to the specified AP.
-It behaves the same as general timeout control in connection attempt by WiFi.begin.
-This control is specified by the third parameter of [AutoConnect::begin](api.md#begin).
-The default value is macro defined by [**AUTOCONNECT_TIMEOUT**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L103) in [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) header file.
+The first is the timeout value used when trying to connect to the specified AP.
+It works like a typical timeout control for connection attempts with WiFi.begin.
+This setting is specified by the [*AutoConnectConfig::beginTimeout*](apiconfig.md#begintimeout) or third argument of the [AutoConnect::begin](api.md#begin) function.
+The default value is the macro defined by [**AUTOCONNECT_TIMEOUT**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L103) in the [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) header file.

-The other timeout control is for the captive portal itself.
-It is useful when you want to continue sketch execution with offline even if the WiFi connection is not possible.
-You can also combine it with the [**immediateStart**](#launch-the-captive-portal-on-demand-by-external-trigger) option to create sketches with high mobility.

-The timeout of the captive portal is specified together with [*AutoConnectConfig::portalTimeout*](apiconfig.md#portaltimeout) as follows.
+Another timeout control is for the captive portal itself.
+It is useful if you want to keep the Sketch offline running even if a WiFi connection is not possible.
+You can also combine its setting with the [**immediateStart**](#launch-the-captive-portal-on-demand-by-external-trigger) option to create highly mobile sketches.
+The timeout of the captive portal is specified by the [*AutoConnectConfig::portalTimeout*](apiconfig.md#portaltimeout) as follows.

 ```cpp hl_lines="9"
 #include <ESP8266WiFi.h>